 I highly recommend this journal as the quality is top notch.
-Other than a online BJJ instructional service, I can’t think of a better jiujitsu product to improve your jiujitsu over the course of a single year than this planner.
+Other than an online BJJ instructional service or BJJ Instructional DVD, I can’t think of a better jiujitsu product to improve your jiujitsu over the course of a single year than this planner.

 Who knows…this journal might help you become a better blue belt, get better at rolling, or improve your judo throws.